Project overview

 Public engagement

-A public information session is expected to be held in the spring of 2024 to present the design drawings to the public.
-Attendees will be able to review the design, ask questions and provide comment on the proposed works.
+A public information session was held in the spring of 2024 to present the design drawings to the public.
+Attendees were able to review the design, ask questions and provide comment on the proposed works.

 Accessibility